 Heralded by the daily Público as “one of Portugal´s premier violinists” and by the weekly Expresso as "one of today´s most renowned Portuguese musicians”, Bruno Monteiro is internationally recognized as a distinguished violinist of his generation.
-Fanfare Magazine describes him as having a "burnished golden tone" and Strad states that his “generous vibrato produces radiant colors”.
-MusicWeb International refers to interpretations that have a "vitality and an imagination that are looking unequivocally to the future" and that reach an “almost ideal balance between the expressive and the intellectual”.
-Gramophone praises his “unfailing assurance and eloquence” and Strings Magazine summarises that he is "deserving of a much larger slice of the limelight on the world stage”.
+Fanfare Magazine describes him as having a "burnished golden tone" and Pizzicato states that his performances are “technically and expressively outstanding”.
+The Strad characterizes his playing as “ardent and heroic”and MusicWeb International refers to interpretations that reach an “almost ideal balance between the expressive and the intellectual”.
+Finally, Gramophone praises his “unfailing assurance and eloquence”.

-With a repertoire that ranges widely from Bach to Corigliano, including important Portuguese composers, Monteiro concertizes as a recitalist, soloist and chamber musician in the most important concert halls and music festivals of Portugal (International Music Festivals of Foz do Cávado, Paços de Brandão, Santa Maria da Feira, Óbidos, Guarda, Viseu, Coimbra, Gaia, Évora, Póvoa de Varzim, Dias da Música, Estoril and Sintra, Museu D. Diogo de Sousa, Auditório Fernando Lopes-Graça, Palácio dos Anjos, Casa das Artes de Vila Nova de Famalicão, Biblioteca Joanina, Auditório do Banco de Portugal, Teatro Municipal de Vila Real, Teatro Académico Gil Vicente, Auditório of Conservatório de Musica de Coimbra, Teatro Municipal of Lagos, Teatro Aveirense, Teatro José Lúcio da Silva, Theatro Circo, Teatro Sá da Bandeira, Teatro Municipal Joaquim Benite, Museu da Música Portuguesa, Teatro Constantino Nery, Palácio Nacional de Sintra, Palácio da Bolsa, Teatro Lethes, Convento de São Francisco in Coimbra, Fórum Luísa Todi, Palácio da Pena Music Season, Europarque, Ateneu Comercial do Porto, Fundação Eng.
-António de Almeida, Rivoli Teatro Municipal, Grande Auditório da Universidade de Lisboa, São Luiz Teatro Municipal (where he made his debut at the age of thirteen), Centro Cultural de Belém, Teatro Nacional de São Carlos and Music season of Gulbenkian Foundation).
+With a repertoire that ranges widely from Bach to Corigliano, including important Portuguese composers, Monteiro concertizes as a recitalist, soloist and chamber musician in the most important concert halls and music festivals of Portugal (International Music Festivals of Foz do Cávado, Paços de Brandão, Santa Maria da Feira, Óbidos, Guarda, Viseu, Coimbra, Gaia, Évora, Póvoa de Varzim, Dias da Música, Estoril and Sintra, Museu D. Diogo de Sousa, Auditório Fernando Lopes-Graça, Palácio dos Anjos, Casa das Artes de Vila Nova de Famalicão, Biblioteca Joanina, Auditório do Banco de Portugal, Teatro Municipal de Vila Real, Teatro Académico Gil Vicente, Auditório of Conservatório de Musica (Coimbra), Teatro Municipal de Lagos, Teatro Aveirense, Teatro José Lúcio da Silva, Theatro Circo, Teatro Sá da Bandeira, Teatro Lethes, Convento de São Francisco (Coimbra), Fórum Luísa Todi, Serões Musicais do Palácio da Pena, Teatro Municipal Joaquim Benite, Museu da Música Portuguesa, Teatro Constantino Nery, Palácio Nacional de Sintra, Palácio da Bolsa, Europarque, Ateneu Comercial do Porto, Fundação Eng.
+António de Almeida, Rivoli Teatro Municipal, Grande Auditório da Universidade de Lisboa, São Luiz Teatro Municipal, Centro Cultural de Belém, Teatro Nacional de São Carlos and Music Season of Gulbenkian Foundation).

-Internationally, he has performed in countries such as Spain, France, Italy, the Netherlands, Germany, UK, Austria, Romania, Bulgaria, Ukraine, Israel, Denmark, the Philippines, Malaysia, South Korea and the USA.
-In many of these countries, Monteiro appeared in prestigious venues such as Palácio de Cibeles in Madrid, Vienna´s Musikverein, the Bucharest Cultural Center, Bulgaria Hall in Sofia, Kiev´s Philharmonie, Tel Aviv´s Felicja Blumental International Music Festival, Washington ´s Kennedy Center and New York´s Carnegie Hall, among others.
+Internationally, he has appeared in Spain, France, Italy, the Netherlands, Germany, UK, Austria, Romania, Bulgaria, Ukraine, Israel, Denmark, the Philippines, Malaysia, South Korea and the USA.
+In many of these countries, Monteiro has performed in prestigious venues such as the Palácio Cibeles and Casa de America in Madrid, Vienna´s Musikverein, Bucharest´s Cultural Center, Sofia´s Bulgaria Hall and Great Hall of Pancho Vladigerov International Music Academy, Kiev´s Philharmonic Hall, the Felicja Blumenthal International Music Festival in Tel Aviv, Washington´s D.C Kennedy Center and Embassy Series and New York´s Carnegie Hall, among others.

 Monteiro has been a guest soloist with numerous orchestras, including the Orquestra Filarmonia das Beiras, Orquestra do Norte, the Orquestra Sinfónica de Palma de Mallorca, Orquestra Clássica da Madeira, Orquestra Sinfónica Portuguesa and the English Chamber Orchestra.

-A noted recording artist, Monteiro´s discography is available on Numérica-Multimédia, Movieplay Classics (Orfeu), Centaur Records, Companhia Nacional de Música (CNM), Naxos and Brilliant Classics.
+A noted recording artist, Bruno Monteiro´s discography is available on Numérica-Multimédia, Movieplay Classics (Orfeu), Centaur Records, Companhia Nacional de Música (CNM), Naxos, Brilliant Classics and Etcetera Records.

 For the Numérica-Multimedia label, Monteiro recorded the albums DEBUT, containing Franck´s Sonata and the 3rd Grieg Sonata ("the attention to detail, the correct phrasing and the care in the expression.
 Everything is clear, sincere and vehement " - Jornal de Letras), 20th CENTURY EXPRESSIONS, with Szymanowski´s Sonata, Bloch´s Sonata no. 1 and the Much Ado About Nothing Suite by Korngold ("In the Szymanowski, an undeniable intensity flows in his reading.
 In the Bloch, a work which is mentally and physically exhausting (for sure), Bruno Monteiro puts out a magnificent interpretation.
 Finally, the Korngold, much lighter than the preceding works, Monteiro has a technically irreproachable reading and displays a complete sense of character in each piece" - Diário de Notícias), IN RECITAL, with Brahms´s Scherzo, the 1st Fauré Sonata, Respighi´s Sonata and Zigeunerweisen by Sarasate ("brilliant sound, a musical statement always maintained with vehemence and a sense of the tensions, romantic outbursts in the sections of "cantabile" and a technical domain that permits Monteiro to surpass with nonchalance the difficulties of the virtuoso writing" - Público) and SOLO, with Bach's Partita no. 2, Prokofieff´s Sonata, the Recitative und Scherzo-Caprice by Kreisler, and Ysaÿe’s Obsession Sonata ("lyricism, rhythmic vigour, technical agility and a strong emotional involvement " - Público).